bioidiap/bob.bio.spear/doc/baselines.rst

    $ verify.py

-This script is explained in more detail in :ref:`bob.bio.base.experiments`.
+This script is explained in more detail in :ref:`bob.bio.base.vanilla_biometrics_intro`.
 The ``verify.py --help`` option shows you, which other options you have.
 Here is an almost complete extract: